YugantKachroo/Squadstack_Parking/README.md

 # Description

 ## Activity.cpp
-This cpp file is the where we read the input and giucven the correct output according to the functions which are declared in the ParkingLot .cpp file
+This cpp file is the where we read the input and give the correct output according to the functions which are declared in the ParkingLot.cpp file

 ## ParkingLot.h
 It acts as the header files where the classes are defined for further usage.